 - Instruction: Support districts through high quality, research based staff development geared to specific instructional strategies designed to support teacher practice and student achievement. - Data: Provides assistance to component districts in creating, improving/sustaining a culture of data-driven decision making through protocols, common language and goal setting.
-Collection and analysis of data focuses on district- and schoolwide measures for instructional focus. - Instructional Technology: Supports districts by providing to teachers meaningful professional development with the implementation of technology in their classrooms for the purpose of instruction.
-This service will create and evaluate a needs assessment to help determine goals and will work with administration to create a plan for support and success.
+Collection and analysis of data focuses on district and schoolwide measures for instructional focus. - Curriculum: Provides initial consultation and district or buildingwide assessment as well as curriculum review, development, and mapping of current curriculum in use. - Data Analysis (Tableau): This service provides assistance to component school districts in data analysis.
+This includes: state assessment error analysis, analysis of Tableau reports and program evaluation.
+The service may also include supporting administrative teams, departments or Professional Learning Communities in collecting and analyzing data and creating targeted professional development and instructional practices. - District Data Coordination: This service provides districts with a staff member to monitor and optimize the needs of the district to comply with federal and state data reporting requirements.
+Services may include collection and analysis of school data to facilitate informed decision making for instructional practice.